rustybird/qubes-app-split-browser/README.md

 `~`          | Regex          | Must match whole URL.
 `^`          | Literal string | Must match beginning of URL.
 The rest of the URL is considered to match if it starts with (or if the pattern ends with) `/`, `?`, or `#`.

-If any of the lines match and the user subsequently chooses this login option, the `login` executable in that directory is called; that's usually a symlink to `split-browser-login-user-pass` or `split-browser-login-totp`.
-Which then read the `user` and `pass` or `oath-key-hex` and `oath-key-base32` files and send the appropriate fake key presses to the browser.
+If any of the lines match and the user subsequently chooses this login option, the `login` executable in that directory (or if missing, `split-browser-login-fields` in `$PATH`) is called:

+`split-browser-login-fields` goes through each filename in the `fields/` child directory, in lexical order.
+If it ends in `.txt`, the file's *content* is sent to the browser as fake key presses.
+If it is executable, its *output* is sent instead.
+(It is an error for a file in `fields/` to fall into both or none of the two categories.)
+Split Browser advances to the webpage's next input field by sending a Tab key press and continues with the next file in `fields/` until all are done, at which point it sends an Enter key press.

 **To get started, just try the login keyboard shortcut (Ctrl-Shift-Enter) on any login page.** This will create a skeleton directory and pop up a terminal window there so you can have a look around, save your username, and change the generated password if necessary.
 Then ensure that the browser's focus is on the username field and press the keyboard shortcut again.